Koloa Zipline is the only company on Kauai to offer the Flyin’ Kaua’ian Harness

 A few years ago no one had ever heard of zipping … now it is the hottest activity on Kauai!
 All the lines on Kauai zipline tours have been engineered and constructed to the highest standards meeting requirements set by ACCT (the Association for Challenge Course Technology).
 This is actually one of the SAFER things you will do on vacation.
 You are more likely to get hurt loading luggage into your rental car or hanging out at your resort’s swimming pool!

-There are four zip line courses to choose from on Kauai … let’s see if we can help you sort them out!
+There are several zip line courses to choose from on Kauai … let’s see if we can help you sort them out!

 A word about the length of these tours … while there are published times regarding how long each tour takes to complete, these lengths are based upon average duration of a fully booked tour.
 If your tour has active people who hike fast and don’t hesitate when they zip, the tour can be a little shorter in duration, especially if your tour isn’t full.
 If your tour is full and there are a few people who move slowly, the tour may take a bit longer than the published duration.